getbase/starter/readme.md

 ## Overview

-Base starter includes a basic index.html template, along with favicons and basic styles.
+Base starter includes a basic index.html template, along with favicons and base styles.

 * * *